 - An intravenous (IV) catheter can be inserted in the vein before the injection of Benadryl to reduce the chances of a rupture, which would cause discomfort should it happen’.

 - The vet will then administer an overdose of the drug, in this case, Benadryl, which will put your dog to permanent ‘sleep’ in a few minutes or even seconds depending on the situation.

-- Afterward, a stethoscope will be used by the veterinarian to confirm that your dog’s heart has stopped, confirming death.
-You might observe some reaction such as gasping or muscle twitching, as well as discharging stool and urinating even after death is confirmed.
+- Afterward, a stethoscope will be used by the veterinarian to confirm that your dog’s heart has stopped, confirming the death.
+You might observe some reactions such as gasping or muscle twitching.
+As well as discharging stool and urinating even after death is confirmed.
 Such action is normal, so don’t be scared.

 - After the procedure is completed successfully, you can spend a few last moments will your pet, if you wish to.